 Looking for ways to improve your project success?
 People matter more than technology and processes.
 However, project managers rarely choose their teams.
 Let's talk about how to deal with pre-assigned project resources.

 Are you working in an organization where your project resources are preassigned?
 Do you feel like you get the left-over resources most of the time?
 Are you frustrated by the demands to deliver with inadequate resources?
 Here are some strategies to help you obtain the resources you need.

 - Negotiate.
 First, determine who assigns the resources?
 Is it a functional manager?
 Does your organization have a resource manager?
 Will a vendor or supplier provide resources?
 Second, meet to discuss the goals of your project and the knowledge and skills that will be required for success.
 Third, recommend resources for the team.

 - Influence.
 What do we do if we work for a large organization where we do not have access to the individuals making the assignments?
 Someone has access to these people.
 Does your sponsor have access?
 Does your manager have the right connections.
 If so, influence the people you know and make your case.
 Ask your connections to influence the decision makers.

 I am sometimes asked to take a look at organization’s resource problems and help them find solutions.
 My response?
-Before I come, prioritize your project portfolio and kill or postpone half of your active lower-priority projects.
 Do fewer projects better.
 Unfortunately, most organizations fail to curb their appetites and continue doing the same things and expect different results!